Q: Do you need to be Jewish to attend school / Do you accept Non-Jewish families?

 Q: Do you have a Judaic curriculum / what type or how much Judaic curriculum?

 A: Each level provides opportunities for children and families to make connections to their Jewish heritage.
-Kabbalat Shabbat is every Friday morning with several of our clergy (Rabbi Glickstein, Rabbi Davis, Rabbi Pomerantz, Rabbi Morrison, Cantor Segal, and Cantor Haas) and our weekly Havdalah celebration is every Monday morning.
+Kabbalat Shabbat is every Friday morning with several of our clergy (Rabbi Pomerantz, Rabbi Davis, Rabbi Morrison, Rabbi Bair, and Cantor Segal) and our weekly Havdalah celebration is every Monday morning.
 Additionally, when children construct their knowledge of self and family through Jewish experiences such as celebrating the holiday cycle, sharing the Torah through story, and engaging with Israel throughout the year, the foundation for building the necessary connections is laid that can lead to developing a sense of Jewish identity and the formation of Jewish values.